 - Gestalt (an organized whole that’s greater than its individual parts)

-Production logistics are not always on the writer's mind as they craft their screenplay.
+Production logistics are not always on the screenwriter's mind as they craft their screenplay and writing a montage scenes.

 But the choices they make are (usually) for a good reason.